Cardi B Celebrates Kulture's Birthday: See the Cutest Photos From Her Daughter's First Year

 It's hard to believe it's already been a year since the recording artists welcomed their bundle of joy into the world.
 As fans will recall, Cardi kept her pregnancy hidden from the public for quite some time.
 While her admirers had suspected a baby was on the way for months, it wasn't until Cardi revealed her baby bump on Saturday Night Live that these rumored were confirmed.
 She announced via Instagram that her baby girl had arrived three months later.

 "She is so fun.
-She is cool.
+She is so cool.
 Like, I love her.
 She's like my little best friend," Cardi told E!
 News in April.
-"She just makes the gloomiest days like sunshine.
+"She just makes the gloomiest days, like, sunshine.
 I love it.
-It's a slice of heaven."
+It's like a slice of heaven."